-Editor’s Note: kGraft is now available for download.
+Editor’s Note: kGraft is now known as Live Patching.

 It has many names – hot fixing, live patching, runtime patching, rebootless updates, concurrent updates.
 It’s a holy grail of uptime.